HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Looking at the labelling problem first, there are several instances of nuclei that look separate being labelled as a single nucleus.
-Referring to the image of instance segmentation above, we can see that the 4 nuclei at the bottom left have all been given a single label (light blue).
+Referring to the image of instance segmentation above, we can see that the 4 nuclei at the bottom left have all been given a single label (light purple).
 Three of them are visibly touching, so it is not surprising that they have been labelled as a single nucleus.
 What about the fourth apparently separate nucleus?
 We should remind ourselves that this a 3 dimensional image.